jakubtuchol/dailycodingproblem/README.md

       goal of minimizing cost while ensuring that no two neighboring houses are of the same color.
     * Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.
-* Problem #23
-    * You are given an M by N matrix consisting of booleans that represents a board.
-Each `True` boolean represents a wall.
-Each `False` boolean represents a tile you can walk on.
-    * Given this matrix, a start coordinate, and an end coordinate, return the minimum number of steps required to reach the end coordinate from the start.
-If there is no possible path, then return `null`.
-      You can move up, left, down, and right.
-You cannot move through walls.
-You cannot wrap around the edges of the board.
-    * For example, given the following board:
-      ```
-      [[f, f, f, f],
-      [t, t, f, t],
-      [f, f, f, f],
-      [f, f, f, f]]
-      ```
-      and `start = (3, 0)` (bottom left) and `end = (0, 0)` (top left), the minimum number of steps required to reach the end is 7, since we would need to go through `(1, 2)` because there is a wall everywhere else on the second row.
 * Problem #24
     * Implement locking in a binary tree.
 A binary tree node can be locked or unlocked only if all of its descendants or ancestors are not locked.